-Half-wood colonial Lanna style architecture, reminiscent of Thai house design from the late 19th century, takes you back in time.
+Step into the grounds of the Na Nirand Romantic Boutique Resort in Chiang Mai and the half-wood colonial Lanna style architecture, reminiscent of Thai house design from the late 19th century, immediately takes you back in time.
 Rooms and suites are decorated with wood and rattan furniture and fittings, and beautiful Lanna woven cloth patterns, all made by local craftsmen, add to the hotel’s elegant and simple authenticity.

-My room on the ground floor near reception was very welcoming.
-I particularly loved the colourful oversized headboard covered in traditional textiles and the dark wood fixtures and fittings.
-As well as a bath tub there was a spacious walk in shower and a good range of toiletries was provided (including a separate shampoo and conditioner – always a good sign).
+My room on the ground floor near reception is very welcoming.
+I particularly love the colourful oversized headboard covered in traditional textiles and the dark wood fixtures and fittings.
+As well as a bathtub there’s a spacious walk-in shower, and a good range of toiletries is provided (including a separate shampoo and conditioner – always a good sign).

 Breakfast is served in the restaurant by the river.
 Arrive early if you wish to sit at the much sought after riverside tables.
-A wonderful variety of bread, pastries, fruits and cereals as well as cooked breakfasts are available, but I found myself so charmed by the location by the river, watching the occasional boat drift by, that I can scarcely remember what I ate.
+An excellent variety of breads, pastries, fruits and cereals, as well as cooked breakfasts, are available, but I found myself so charmed by the location by the river, watching the occasional boat drift by, that I can scarcely remember what I ate.